 It is now generally accepted that companies need to manage and report on their sustainability performance.
 In 1999, a mere handful of companies disclosed their performance in this space but today, according to KPMG, an impressive 93 per cent of the world’s largest companies now report on their sustainability performance.
 The number of companies with externally assured GRI reports rose from 29 per cent in 2008 to 45 per cent in 2013 - and only 10 per cent in the US in 2013.
-However, reports with limited or reasonable assurance were still at low levels, especially in the case of the more stringent standard.
+However, reports meeting limited or reasonable assurance standards were still at low levels, especially in the case of the more stringent standard.

 Sustainability reporting has gathered both speed and momentum during this time, evolving into a process that helps businesses align their goals and strategies and mitigate risks.
 Studies show that organizations that factor in material non-financial issues outperform those that do not.
-Reporting on those material issues, in a way that investors can trust, therefore constitutes the foundation for companies aiming for long-term, positive financial performance.
+Reporting on those material issues in a way that investors can trust thereby constitutes a strong foundation for companies aiming for long-term, positive financial performance.

 The reporting landscape is constantly changing and is challenging to navigate; simply reporting on sustainability performance is no longer enough.
 According to the Global Insights Report, in the last three years alone ESG-related regulations grew by more than 100 percent across the UK, US, and Canada, indicating that the ESG regulatory landscape is evolving fast.
 In order to build and maintain trust from stakeholders, businesses must be transparent in their approach and be able to provide hard evidence that supports their claims.
 The recent European Non-Financial Reporting Directive is only one example of this type of regulation, which Philips complies with through its integrated report.